dydxprotocol/v4-documentation/pages/governance/proposing_a_new_market.md

 ### Outputs

+- See the [Parameter Calculator](https://docs.google.com/spreadsheets/d/1zjkV9R7R_7KMItuzqzvKGwefSBRfE-ZNAx1LH55OcqY/edit?usp=sharing) sheet to see an example of how output values are calculated from the input.
+- Below formulas ensure that
+  - Tick size is in the range of `[1, 10] bps` of the `reference_price` for markets in liquidity tier 1 and 2 and `[0.1, 1] bps` for markets in liquidity tier 0.
+  - Minimum order size is `>= $1` and position size increments by approximately `$1`.

 | Message Type | Field | Description | Value |
 |--------------|-------|-------------|-------|
 | `MsgCreateOracleMarket` | `exponent` | Denotes the number of decimals a value should be shifted in the price daemon | `p-9` |